September 13, 2014

 Hanna-Barbera Productions, Warner Bros.
 Television

 From the 1970s through the early 1980s, popular pieces of Americana included C.B.
 Radios, car chases, trucking, and an infatuation with Southern culture.
 Hollywood was quick to capitalize on this trend with projects such as Smokey and the Bandit, Convoy, Breaker!
 Breaker!, B.J. and the Bear and Every Which Way But Loose.
-One of these particular movies was Moonrunners, written and directed by Gy Waldron and based on the exploits of ex-moonshiner Jerry Rushing.
-The film was released in 1975 by United Artists and attracted the attention of Warner Bros.
-They approached Waldron about turning the movie into a TV series.
+Of particular note was Moonrunners, written and directed by Gy Waldron and based on the exploits of ex-moonshiner Jerry Rushing.
+The film was released in 1975 by United Artists and attracted the attention of Warner Bros., who approached Waldron about turning the movie into a TV series.

 The Dukes of Hazzard cast: Rick Hurst, Booke, Schneider, Pyle, Wopat, Bach, Ben Jones and